Employee-Led Change: Efficient and Automated Process Delivery

 A new process was designed and implemented to ensure better use of the system and better oversight of debt.
 Maximising functionality and automating elements of the process was central to this.
 There were three key improvements to the process:

-New thresholds were introduced which changed the level of debt at which each stage of the process is launched to increase likelihood for recovery and avoid some debts ‘falling through the net’
+New thresholds were introduced which changed the level of debt at which each stage of the process is launched to increase the likelihood for recovery and avoid some debts ‘falling through the net’

 The profiling of cases has been simplified and reduced from 42 possible profiles to 5, reducing drop-out rates and improving data clarity